 Final Summary Of My Nu Skin Experience

-I realize that when stepping into this, I was blindfolded because I believed in my friend and her success story.
+I realize that when I stepping into the Nu Skin business, I was blindfolded because I believed in my friend and her success story.

-She claimed to have made such a good residential income, from doing the Nu Skin business back in Sweden, that she could buy her own spa and live off the money.
+She claimed she had made such a good residential income (from doing the Nu Skin business back in Sweden) that she was able to buy her own spa and live off the money.

-When I asked her why she stopped (she had taken a break from Nu Skin when we met), she just said she got tired of it and wanted to do something else.
+When I asked her why she stopped doing the business (she had taken a break from Nu Skin when we met), she answered she got tired of it and wanted to do something else.

 Why getting tired of a residential income?
 You never get tired of money in this consumer society.
-Something was fishy with that story, but I wanted to believe in her.
+Something was fishy with that story, but I wanted to believe in her word.

 Since she recruited me, she automatically became my coach (up-line).
-When experiencing the tough reality of constantly getting turned down, and only 1 sale, I was temped to ask her for income proof from when she did so well.
+When experiencing the tough reality of constantly getting turned down and only making one tiny sale, I was temped to ask her for proof of income from when she did so well.

-She never showed me anything proving she made money from Nu Skin, and I did not want to disrespect her and our short friendship.
-I did not want to come off like I did not believe what she was telling me and offend her.
+She never showed me anything testifying she had made money from Nu Skin.
+I did not want to disrespect her and our short friendship.
+I did not want to appear like I did not believe what she was telling me and offend her.

-I am saying short friendship because this situation strained our relationship.
-I could not help feeling a bit fooled by her, investing in all those products for nothing.
+I am saying short friendship, because this situation strained our relationship.
+I could not help feeling a bit fooled by her since I had invested in all those products for nothing.
 Not to mention the time I spent that I could have used for other money making endavours.

-Remember, that she also made a commission from my $1000 investment in products and also from being in the ADR program for three months, since I was in her down-line.
+Remember, that she made a commission from my initial $1000 investment and also from being in the ADR program for three months.
+I was in her down-line.

 That is how the business model works.

 Furthermore, I always had the feeling that she was competing with me.
-If you guys recognize the feeling when a person act nice to you, but you feel it is not sincere, and may accompany some hidden agenda.
+If you guys recognize the feeling when a person acts nice to you, but you feel it is not sincere and may accompany some hidden agenda.

-She knew that I am an entrepreneur and was probably hoping for me to grow a good organization to get her finances going again, but at the same time did not want me to do better than her.
+She knew I am an entrepreneur and was probably hoping for me to grow a good organization in order to get her finances going again.
+But at the same time, she did not want me to do better than her.

-We were both career driven, strong minded Scorpio women, so maybe she felt a bit threatened by our similarities.
+We were both career driven and strong minded Scorpio women, so maybe she felt a bit threatened by our similarities.

-Later, it came to my attention that she had back-stabbed me pretty bad, but that is another story.
+It later came to my attention she had back-stabbed me pretty bad, but that is another story.

 My Final Advice – If Someone Approaches You And Tries To Recruit You To Nu Skin Or Any MLM Company – Run!

-I believe you have to have a huge network in form of business contacts, or a comprehensive email list to be able to succeed.
-You cannot just turn to family and friends, or people crossing your path in the streets to make money with any MLM.
+I believe you have to have a huge network in form of business contacts or a comprehensive email list to be able to succeed.
+You cannot just turn to family and friends or people crossing your path in the streets to make money with any MLM.

 I gladly accept feedback and comments on this article.
-You may have a totally different perspective and maybe also have another experience from being a Nu Skin distributor.
+You may have a different perspective or have another experience from being a Nu Skin distributor.

-You can read more about affiliate marketing in my prior blog post:
+You can read more about affiliate marketing in my prior articles:

-In full, get with me, and I will get you going living your dream-life.
+In all, get with me and I will get you started creating your dream-life.
 Whether it is to experience the freedom of having your own business from the comfort of your home or learn ways to work remotely, I am here to help you create the life you desire.
 I hope to hear from you.